ibm-cloud-docs/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

 ### Architecture description
 {: #architecture-description}

-1. Two separate IBM Cloud regions, one containing production, the other containing both nonproduction and DR.
+1. Two separate IBM Cloud regions, one for Primary workload and the other for Disaster Recovery.
+If Cost Optimized Disaster Recovery is considered, some Non Production systems may share the same compute with Disaster Recovery systems.

-2. Client network connectivity is accomplished through Direct Links to each region with VPN access for MSPs.
+2. Enterprise network connectivity from On-premise to IBM Cloud is accomplished through Direct Links.

 3. An Edge VPC is deployed which contains routing and security functions.
 For security purposes, all ingress and egress traffic will route through the Edge VPC.
 It contains an sFTP server, Bastion host (jump), Firewalls providing advanced security functions and the SAP router and Web Dispatcher.

-4. The Edge VPC is connected to PowerVS through a local Transit Gateway and hosts the SAP application and databases.
+4. Besides Power Workloads in Power workspace, x86 workloads may be implemented in a Workload VPC.
+To backup Power workloads, Secure Automated Backup with Compass by Cobalt Iron is implemented.
+The private end point for this backup service is located in VPC.

-5. Public connectivity routes through Cloud Internet services that can provide load balancing, failover, and DDoS services, then routes to the edge VPC
+5. VPCs are connected to Power workspace through a local Transit Gateway.

-6. PowerVS contains SAP Application components that are hosted on redundant SAP certified LPARS in an [SAP Scale-out](/docs/sap?topic=sap-refarch-hana-scaleout#network-layout-for-scale-out-configurations-2) environment.
+6. Public connectivity routes through Cloud Internet Services which can provide global load balancing, failover, and DDoS services, then routes to the VPC Landing Zone.

-7. SAP HANA is hosted on separate SAP certified LPARs in the same zone, by using local Tier 1 storage.
+7. SAP workloads may be hosted on redundant SAP certified LPARS in PowerVS.

-8. Virtual Private endpoints are used to provide connectivity to cloud native services
+8. SAP Application and SAP HANA should be placed on SAP certified LPARs within the zone with proximity considered.

-9. Global Transit Gateway connecting PowerVS across regions for data replication purposes between the two regions.
+9. Virtual Private endpoints are used to provide connectivity to cloud native services.

-10. Multiple LPARs are used to provide 99.95% availability within a zone
+10. Global Transit Gateway connecting PowerVS across regions for data replication purposes between the two regions.

-11. Bare Metals in classic to provide backups by using IBM Storage Protect
+11. To achieve 99.95% infrastructure availability, multiple LPARs in the same placement group within a zone can be implemented.

 ## Design scope
 {: #design-scope}